thefish/precomputed_shade/README.md

 This is a implementation of an elegant FOV algorithm for rogouelike games in Golang.
-Take a look for (orifinal post)[https://www.reddit.com/r/roguelikedev/comments/5n1tx3/fov_algorithm_sharencompare/] for details.
+Take a look for [original post](https://www.reddit.com/r/roguelikedev/comments/5n1tx3/fov_algorithm_sharencompare/) for details.

 The problem of this particular algo is walls lighting.
 My solution is far from ideal, adds much complexity to a single-pass (in ideal conditions) algo.